openSUSE/obs-landing/_posts/development/2019-05-27-revamping-search-ui.md

 # Search

-The Search page was splitted in two.
+The Search page was split in two.
 This aims to improve the usability by clearly having a search for projects and packages on one page while on a new page, a search based on issues which is under the Issues tab.
 Some filters were moved from the Advanced section to outside.